 Each special and standing committee shall elect its own chair.
 However, the Chair-Elect of the Faculty Senate shall function as the Chair of the Faculty Senate Committee on Committees during tenure as the Chair-Elect.

-shall keep a list of all Senate and non-Senate members of special and standing committees.
+Faculty Senate Administrative Manager shall keep a list of all Senate and non-Senate members of special and standing committees.

 All reports of standing committees shall be distributed to all members of the Senate in advance of the date of the report's consideration.

+A copy of the Faculty Senate Journal will be uploaded to the institutional repository maintained by University Libraries.

-The shall receive and file duplicate copies of every Senate committee's report, one of which may be borrowed by any committee of the Senate or of the general faculty, but which must be returned to the after the borrowing committee has completed its investigations.
+6. The Administrative Manager shall receive and file duplicate copies of every Senate committee's report, one of which may be borrowed by any committee of the Senate or of the general faculty, but which must be returned to the Administrative Manager after the borrowing committee has completed its investigations.

 SENATOR GOVERNANCE: